mocks-server/website/docs/get-started-mocks.md

 ## Intro

 * A __mock__ defines a set of ["route variants"](get-started-routes.md)
-* Mocks can extend from another mock, so you can "copy" an existant one, and change only one "route variant", for example.
+* Mocks can extend from another mock, so you can "copy" an existent one, and change only one "route variant", for example.
 * Mocks must be defined in the `mocks/mocks.(json|js)` file of your project.
 The file must export an array of mocks.

 ## API